US

 Week 1

-- Order certified death certificates (often 10–15 is practical)
+- Order certified death certificates (often 10–15)

 - Freeze credit and secure mail access